Jbleezy/BO1-Reimagined/README.md

 * When a enemy player bleeds out, players gain 10% of their current points
 * Removed all normal powerups except for Fire Sale
 * Fire Sale: makes traps cost 10 points
-* Powerups replaced by powerdowns: powerups that do negative effects but don't effect the team that grabs the powerup
+* Added Powerdowns: powerups that do negative effects to the enemy team
 * Clip Unload Powerdown: unloads players' clips of the weapon they are currently holding
 * Half Damage Powerdown: players do half damage to zombies for 30 seconds
 * Half Points Powerdown: players earn half points for 30 seconds
 * Punishment Points Powerdown: players lose a random amount of points between 500 and 2500 points
 * Slow Down Powerdown: Players move slower for 30 seconds
-* Meat Powerup
+* Added Meat Powerup
+* Nacht Der Untoten: all doors are open from the start of the match
+* Shi No Numa: first room doors are open from the start of the match
+* Der Riese: first room doors are open from the start of the match
 * Der Riese: all teleporters linked
 * Der Riese: powerdown spawns from the start of each match
 * Der Riese: powerdown and full health dogs spawn from every teleporter use